kj7kunal/kj7kunal.github.io/content/blog/2017-isro-intern/index.md

 The goal of the project was to simulate active space debris removal using tether-net connected to satellites in formation.
 There were 3 main concepts involved:

-- Spacecraft formation flying.
+**1. Spacecraft formation flying**:
 This topic is well explored and enough literature was available.
 It involved relative position control combined with orbital mechanics.

-- Tether net modelling.
+**2. Tether net modelling**:
 The behaviour of the net had to be described as a spatially distributed mechanical system.

-- Contact dynamics.
+**3. Contact dynamics**:
 The collective behaviour of the net and the satellites in formation during and after debris contact phases.

 <h3 id="motivation">Motivation</h3>